 Prinsco pipe is typically delivered in one of two ways; either in loose form or palletized depending on the type and quantity of pipe.
-Non-palletized pipe can be unloaded by carefully rolling the pipe onto the forks of a front end loader, and then onto the ground.
+Non-palletized pipe can be unloaded by carefully rolling the pipe onto the forks of a front-end loader, and then onto the ground.
+Do not use forks directly inside the pipe as it may cause damage.
 Alternatively, the pipe can also be removed with the use of a sling or cable.

 Unloading pallets can be done with a backhoe and a nylon sling or cable or with the use of a forklift.
 The pallets should be picked with the slings wrapped around the pallets.
-Do not run the forks too far under the pallets, since the fork ends may striking adjacent pallets causing damage, or push other pallets off opposite side of truck.
+Do not run the forks too far under the pallets, since the fork ends may strike adjacent pallets causing damage, or push other pallets off opposite side of truck.